facioquo/stock-indicators-python/docs/_indicators/Correlation.md

 ### Historical quotes requirements

-You must have at least `N` periods for both versions of `quotes`.
-Mismatch histories will produce a `BadQuotesException`.
+You must have at least `N` periods for both versions of `quotes` to cover the warmup periods.
+Mismatch histories will produce a `InvalidQuotesException`.
 Historical price quotes should have a consistent frequency (day, hour, minute, etc).

 `quotes_a` is an `Iterable[Type[Quote]]` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.